jordoncm/cider/readme.md

 Note About SFTP/SSH Support
 ---------------------------

-SFTP/SSH support uses the non-standard Python libraries pysftp, paramiko and pycrypto.
+SFTP/SSH support uses the non-standard Python libraries paramiko and pycrypto.
 None of these are bundled within Cider (unlike tornado).
-These libraries will need to be installed in order to use SFTP/SSH support in Cider. pysftp, paramiko and pycrypto are available in PyPI.
+These libraries will need to be installed in order to use SFTP/SSH support in Cider. paramiko and pycrypto are available in PyPI.
 This does not apply to the bundled Mac version as Python and all libraries are bundled in the build.
+Also the Ubuntu deb package pulls in all needed dependencies for SFTP/SSH support.

 About the Project
 -----------------